iilab/influencemapping-toolbox/practices/index.md

 ## Organise
-_Investigating and analysing your topic goes hand in hand with how you organise and structure your data._
+Investigating and analysing your topic is inseparable from how you organise and structure your data.
   * <a href="http://influencemapping.org/practices/model-data" target="_blank">Model Data</a>: _How to choose a model to organise your data_
   * <a href="http://influencemapping.org/practices/integrate-data" target="_blank">Integrate Data</a>: _Transforming and joining data from different sources_
   * <a href="http://influencemapping.org/practices/analyse-data" target="_blank">Analyse Data</a>: _How to analyse your data?_